wantinghuang/Movie-Title-Generator/README.md

 Each line should consist of a **movie_id**, which is the filename of the movie script, and a gererated **movie title** seperated by **a tab**.

-* If your group is caught modifying the output manually, you'll get 0 point in this task.

 ## Authors